DEVOTIONALS

 ACTION:

-Jesus spent around three hours dying an agonizing death on the cross for you.
+Jesus spent around six hours dying an agonizing death on the cross for

-Since He loves us that much, He deserves first place in our lives
+us.
+He loves us that much, and He deserves first place in our lives.
+We

 Pray,

-“Heavenly Father, all I can say when I think of the incredible gifts You
+“Heavenly Father, when I think of the incredible gifts You have

-left no doubt of the depth of love You have for me.
-Forgive me if I do
+sins, it showed me how much love You have for me.
+Forgive me if

-not adequately show my appreciation for all You have given me, and
+I don’t adequately show my appreciation for all You have given me,

-continue to give to me daily.
-I am sorry for the times that I could have
+and continue to give to me daily.
+I am sorry for those times when I

-spent time with You and Your family, but chose to selfishly put something
+could have spent time with You, but chose instead to selfishly put

 Unknown's avatar